 The school day runs from 8.30am to 3.00pm.
 The day is split into five, hour-long lessons with a 20 minute morning break and a 40 minute lunch break.
-We run a 2-week timetable.
-Average class size is 25-30 pupils in Key Stage 3 & 4; but often smaller in Key Stage 5.
+We run a 2-week timetable, with average class sizes of 25-30 pupils in Key Stages 3 & 4 but often smaller in Key Stage 5.
 Classes are in ability sets for some subjects and mixed ability for others; this varies for different year groups.